CryptozombiesHQ/cryptozombie-lessons/en/2/11-interactingcontracts2.md

 ```

-When calling another contract depending if both contracts are on same shard or on diferent shards we can make a direct call or a asynchronus call to one of their endpoints.
+When calling another contract, if both contracts are in the same shard or not, we can make a direct call or a asynchronus call to one of their endpoints.
 In this context we can assume that the contracts are on diferent shards, reason why we used `async_call`.

 Since we are talking about asynchronus call we have no idea when we will recieve a response from the other contract (or if we will), reason why we will attach to this call another type of function defined by us, a callback which when will receive the result he will do something with it.
 The result is basically a fancy looking option with the result type of the called endpoint as a content or an error which in this case we will just ignore.
 A callback is just a basic function having the `#[callback]` annotation.